-Our 2024 Director nominees
+Our 2025 Director nominees

-Our current Board includes a diverse group of leaders in their respective fields.
+Our current Board includes a highly experienced group of leaders in their respective fields.
 We believe their varied backgrounds, skills and experience contribute to an effective and well-balanced Board that is able to provide valuable insight to, and effective oversight of, our senior executive team.
-All the nominees are currently serving on the Board, except Susan Gore, who will be standing for election for the first time.
-Ann Marie Petach, who is a current Director, is stepping down as a Director when her term ends at the 2024 Annual Meeting.
-With these changes, our Board of Directors will continue to include 12 members, assuming all nominees are elected at the 2024 Annual Meeting.
-Proxies cannot be voted for a greater number of directors than the 12 nominees identified in this Proxy Statement.
+All the nominees are currently serving on the Board, except Catherine Clay, who will be standing for election for the first time.

+With this change, our Board of Directors will now include 13 members, assuming all nominees are elected at the 2025 Annual Meeting.
+Proxies cannot be voted for a greater number of directors than the 13 nominees identified in this Proxy Statement.